About Rhea

 Rhea & Brad

 I live on an acreage with my husband – Brad, and my mother – Susan, and a large number of dogs, cats & horses.
-At present 3 dogs have adopted us
+At present three dogs have adopted us

 • KES – An Animal Rescue Foundation (ARF) giant mixed breed girl,